devsass3/3-dots-responsive-web/readme.md

 # About

-Responsive profile Web with 4 pages and two model pages.
+Responsive profile Web with four pages and two model pages.

 The homepage applies a scrolling index to move from one page to another.